marafiq/adnanrafiq/blog/what-why-how-of-adapter-pattern-in-csharp/index.md

 ## Why use it?

 You should use it when one of the following reason apply:
+- To make the Adaptee compatible with your use case.
   - To encapsulate the communication between the Client and Adaptee.
   - To encapsulate the input & output conversion also known as serialization and de-serialization.
-- To protect the domain model language.
+- To protect the domain model language from using unknown concepts.

 Though replacing the Adaptee is not the primary intent of the pattern, C# implementation can help replace the Adaptee without changing the Client usage call-site.
 The new Adaptee must provide the same business operations for any replacement to succeed.
 An Adapter pattern can be helpful to migrate legacy applications to newer implementations slowly.